Gangsterjesus/HoloTap/README.md

 ## ✨ Origin Story

-> “This idea is the start of the works on PayDog — a micropayment platform that puts creators and fans at the heart of every transaction.”
+> “This idea is the start of the works on PayDog — a micropayments platform that puts creators and fans at the heart of every transaction.”
 > — *Raymond Newton, Founder & Lead Developer*

 ---

 ## 🌍 Vision

-To empower creators and fans with a secure, stylish, and community-driven micropayment platform — where every transaction feels personal, and every contributor leaves a pawprint.
+To empower creators and fans with a secure, stylish, and community-driven micropayments platform — where every transaction feels personal, and every contributor leaves a pawprint.

 ---